xuankimtran/docs-1/pages/katalon-studio/docs/git-integration.md

 ## Fetch

 Retrieve all information about changes that have occurred in remote branches.
-Refer to Git documentation on [Fetch](https://git-scm.com/docs/git-fetch) for detailed command.
+For more information on the fetch command, refer to the Git documentation: [Git Fetch](https://git-scm.com/docs/git-fetch).

-1. On the main toolbar, select the **Git icon > Fetch**.
+1. In the main toolbar, click the **Git icon > Fetch**.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/git-integration/image2017-2-22-163A273A32.png" alt="fetch" width=30%>

-2. It automatically fetches remote branches, tags, and remote changes.
+2. Remote branches, tags, and remote changes are fetch automatically.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/git-integration/image2017-2-22-163A573A18.png" alt="fetch dialog" width=70%>

-3. Select **History** on the main toolbar.
+3. In the main toolbar, click **History**.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/git-integration/image2017-2-22-173A23A17.png" alt="show history" width=30%>